hardikgogia29/Macro-Economic-Predictions-Prophet-VAR-LSTM-/README.md

 ## How to Use

-1. Start with 0__Executive_Summary.ipynb for findings
+1. Start with 0.
+Executive_Summary.ipynb for findings
-2. Review 7__Model_Comparison_Enhanced.ipynb for error analysis
+2. Review 7.
+Model_Comparison_Enhanced.ipynb for error analysis
 3. Explore other notebooks for methodology details
 4. Raw data is in data.csv